paolaUWB/QuasarResearchWebsite/README.md

      * For more instructions on using python environments in Visual Studio Code, see https://code.visualstudio.com/docs/python/environments

-1. Add the secret environment variables:
+9. Add the secret environment variables:
     1. Create a new file in QuasarResearchWebsite/app/ and name it .env
-    1. Add your secrets to the file with the following:
+    2. Add your secrets to the file with the following:
     ```
     SECRET_KEY=<WHATEVER YOU WANT>
     MYSQL_DATABASE_PASSWORD=<YOUR MYSQL DB/ROOT PASSWORD>
     ```

-1. Add the path for downloads
+10. Add the path for downloads
-    1. Create a new directory in QuasarResearchWebsite/app/  and name it tmp
+    1. Create a new directory/folder in QuasarResearchWebsite/app/  and name it tmp
-    1. Create a new file in QuasarResearchWebsite/app/tmp  and name it quasars.csv
+    2. Create a new file in QuasarResearchWebsite/app/tmp  and name it quasars.csv

-1. Setup the MySQL database:
+11. Setup the MySQL database:
-    1. In the VSCode command line, start mysql with `& cmd.exe /c "mysql -u root -p --verbose --local-infile=1 < app/quasarDB_win.sql"`, and enter your password for root user
+    1. In the VSCode Terminal, start mysql with `& cmd.exe /c "mysql -u root -p --verbose --local-infile=1 < app/quasarDB_win.sql"`, and enter your password for root user
-    1. `python app/updateDatabase_win.py` (this will update the paths to the images in the database)
+    2. `python app/updateDatabase_win.py` (this will update the paths to the images in the database)

 1. Now check to see if things are working.
 In the Visual Studio terminal type `flask run`
     1. If everything is working you should see something like: